noneSycamore/GitUserSwitcher/README.md

-# git-switcher
+# git-user-switcher
+(abbreviated as gus)

- A Command Tool to Change Global Git Config.
+ A Command Tool to Manage Global Git User.

 ## Usage

+Using `gus -h` for help information.

 | Options                          | Description                                                  |
 | -------------------------------- | ------------------------------------------------------------ |